 Under GDPR guidelines there are six ‘lawful basis’ categories that may apply or be relevant and are therefore the basis for processing your data.
 For example, if you sign up to our email newsletters, you made the decision to provide your name and email address and select the newsletters you’d like us to send.
 So, by submitting your sign‑up form you have given us ‘Consent’ to provide the service.

 If you purchase a magazine subscription or mail order item via our shop, you have entered into a commercial contract with us, so your submitted data is processed and we communicate with you on the lawful basis of ‘Contract’.
 Depending on how you use our site other lawful bases may apply.

 When you register on our site you create an account that we call ‘My Account’.
-You can log in at any time with your email address and the password you chose when creating the account and amend your contact details as well as opt in or out of subscribing to our newsletters.
-If you have difficulty doing this please contact us using the form on this page:
+You can log in at any time, using your email address and the password you chose when creating the account, in order to amend your contact details as well as opt in or out of subscribing to our newsletters.
+If you have difficulty doing this, please contact us using the form on this page: